-Denise Rechtorik M.Ed, Director of Education
+Denise Rechtorik, M.Ed, Director of Education

-Denise began her teaching career in Virginia within the public school systems having a wide range students with exceptionality.
-When returning to Pennsylvania, she served in the mental health field as a Behavioral Consultant and Mobile Therapist.
-The Woodland Hills School District was her next stopping point where she began the district’s first full time program for students with the exceptionality of Emotional Disturbance.
-Denise also became the district’s first RTII Behavior Interventionist.
-The program that she developed became a model for the district to utilize and expand upon.
-Denise started with New Story as the Director of Education in Monroeville in 2015; she is determined to ensure every student receives the services they need to achieve optimal success.
+Denise began her teaching career within the Virginia public school systems, which provided her with the opportunity to work with a wide range of students with exceptionality.
+When she returned to Pennsylvania, she worked in the mental health field as a Behavioral Consultant and a Mobile Therapist.
+Denise then moved on to working in Pittsburgh’s Woodland Hills School District, where she began the district’s first full-time program for students with the exceptionality of emotional disturbance.
+The program became a model for the district to utilize and expand upon.
+Denise also became the district’s first RTI Behavior Interventionist.

 Susan Griffith M.Ed, Regional Director of Education

-(724) 463-5390 Ext.
-233
+(724) 463-5390 x233

-“My position allows me the freedom to think about operations and programming in a creative way, among a group of strong leaders who are focused on our students.” – Susan Griffith M.Ed
+“My position allows me the freedom to think about operations and programming in a creative way, among a group of strong leaders who are focused on our students.”

 Angela O'Brien, MA, BCBA, Regional Clinical Director

 Angela O’Brien is the Clinical Director for New Story’s Western Region.
 Angela worked for the New Story team from 2006-12 in a variety of capacities, including Therapeutic Support Staff, Behavior Specialist Consultant and Clinical Supervisor.
 In her time away from New Story, Angela worked in the behavioral health field, leading clinical and operations teams as they delivered mental health and autism services to clients in need across Pennsylvania and Ohio.
 Angela rejoined the New Story team in August of 2017 as the Regional Clinical Director for the Western Region.